girls-whocode/remote_admin/README.md

 For guidance, consult the built-in Help Manual or raise an issue.
 Contributions are an embrace; feel free to present pull requests to become part of the journey.

 ### Development: Crafting in Bash Symphony
-Remote Admin thrives in the realm of BASH, meticulously designed for minimalism and independence from third-party tools.
+ARROW thrives in the realm of BASH, meticulously designed for minimalism and independence from third-party tools.
 The application, as of BASH version 5.1.16, stands unburdened by external software, championing the philosophy of streamlined and self-sufficient operation.

 ### Development Environment
 Primary Development: Ubuntu
 Deployment Target: RHEL 8

 ### Compatibility Aspiration
 Our vision is broad—striving to embrace diverse shell environments beyond BASH.
-We aspire to extend compatibility to ZSH, FSH, ASH, and beyond, fostering Remote Admin's utility for administrators across shell preferences.
+We aspire to extend compatibility to ZSH, FSH, ASH, and beyond, fostering ARROW's utility for administrators across shell preferences.

 ### The Harmonious Note of Contributions
 Those versed in these environments are invited to fork the repository, contributing pull requests to propel us toward our compatibility ambitions.

-## Contributing to Remote Admin 2.0: Your Pathway
+## Contributing to ARROW 2.0: Your Pathway
 Join the symphony of advancement!
-If enhancing Remote Admin captivates you, myriad avenues await your contributions.
+If enhancing ARROW captivates you, myriad avenues await your contributions.
 Here's a guide to orient your journey:

 ### Getting Started
-**Fork the Repository**: Visit the Remote Admin GitHub Repository and click "Fork" on the upper right.
+**Fork the Repository**: Visit the ARROW GitHub Repository and click "Fork" on the upper right.

 **Clone Your Fork**: In the command line, run git clone https://github.com/your-github-username/Remote-Admin.git.